NeurodataWithoutBorders/nwb_hackathons/HCK07_2020_Seattle/projects/icephys_meta_analysis/README.md

 <!-- For information on how to write GitHub .md files see https://guides.github.com/features/mastering-markdown/ -->

-# Convert, annotate, analyze, and co-cluster intracellular electrophysiology datasets collected across labs
+# Convert, annotate, and co-analyze icephys datasets

 ## Key Investigators